arvind2602/agbaba/README.md

 ## Overview

-solar is a user-friendly app featuring a responsive design that seamlessly transitions between light and dark modes.
-It's perfect for individuals who want to explore astrology-related subjects but are new to the field. solar offers a comprehensive zodiac sign library, a tarot card collection, personalized tarot card readings, and a numerology calculator based on birth date and name.
+Agbaba is a user-friendly app featuring a responsive design that seamlessly transitions between light and dark modes.
+It's perfect for individuals who want to explore astrology-related subjects but are new to the field.
+Agbaba offers a comprehensive zodiac sign library, a tarot card collection, personalized tarot card readings, and a numerology calculator based on birth date and name.

 ## Built with